Slaty Hut (km1896) – Tarn Hut (km1917)

 We also put our trail runners to the test.
 The majority of the tread over these two peaks was talus or scree… very sharp, ankle-eating rock.
 It’s generally agreed that heavy boots are needed to traverse such stuff but I found my shoes to be perfectly suitable for me.
 Trekking pole placement is also tricky as it’s easy to stick one between rocks and snap it.
 I barely used mine and just did a lot of rock hopping.

-Looking back at the behemoth Mt Rintoul we climbed and then came sliding down.
-The hut shows as a white speck in a nook on the left side of the mountain
+Looking back at the behemoth Mt Rintoul that we climbed and then came sliding down.
+The hut shows as a tiny white speck in a nook on the left side of the mountain

 The rain was light and just a passing shower, thankfully.
 Perhaps because I was so chilled from the break and actually enjoying the climb, suddenly I realized that we were already near the top and that it was clear!
 Just like that, it was the easiest day and we flew up over the saddle.
 We were ecstatic to finally be able to see all around us.
 It was even sunny for a spell, yet still with a sprinkle of rain.
 So many conditions in such a short period, it makes your head spin.